EbadAhmed1/restaurant-ordering-system/README.md

 # OrderHub - Modern Restaurant Ordering System

 OrderHub is a robust, full-stack web application designed to streamline food ordering for customers and management for restaurant administrators.
-This project is a complete modernization of a legacy monolithic system, transitioning to a secure, scalable **RESTful API** architecture with a dynamic **React** frontend.
+The system is built on a secure and scalable RESTful API architecture, seamlessly integrated with a dynamic React frontend to ensure high performance and maintainability.

 ## Tech Stack